-The business may need to connect with a financial institution to borrow money to complete the project prior to receiving the reimbursement of eligible expenses through the program.
+the program.
 Many communities have relationships with local lenders that may help support the business through this.
 In addition, organizations that have the means and capacity to legally provide a mechanism that will advance funds directly to the selected business may consider setting up a process to do so.
 Regardless of how the community or local business decides to financially manage eligible expenses prior to reimbursement, the MEDC is only obligated to reimburse eligible expenses in accordance with the executed grant agreement.

-Finally, there may be bridge financing opportunities available.
-Please work with your Community Development Manager (CDM) to identify local resources.
+Finally, there may be bridge financing opportunities available through Lake Trust Credit Union (reference the diagram on the right for more information).